100 Notable alumni of

 -

 John Towner Williams is an American composer and conductor.
-In a career that has spanned seven decades, he has composed some of the most popular, recognizable, and critically acclaimed film scores in cinema history.
-He has a distinct sound that mixes romanticism, impressionism and atonal music with complex orchestration.
-He is best known for his collaborations with Steven Spielberg and George Lucas and has received numerous accolades including 26 Grammy Awards, five Academy Awards, seven BAFTA Awards, three Emmy Awards and four Golden Globe Awards.
-With 54 Academy Award nominations, he is the second-most nominated person, after Walt Disney, and is the oldest Oscar nominee in any category, at 91 years old.
+Over his seven-decade career, he has composed many of the best known scores in film history.
+His compositional style blends romanticism, impressionism, and atonal music with complex orchestration.
+Best known for his collaborations with George Lucas and Steven Spielberg, he has received numerous accolades, including 27 Grammy Awards, five Academy Awards, seven BAFTA Awards, three Emmy Awards, and four Golden Globe Awards.
+With a total of 54 Academy Award nominations, he is the second-most nominated person in the award's history, after Walt Disney.
+He is also the oldest Academy Award nominee in any category, receiving a nomination at 91 years old.

 -